rust-lang/rust/text/0000-async_await.md

 This will print both "Hello from main" statements before printing "Hello from async closure."

+`async` closures can be annotated with `move` to capture ownership of the variables they close over.

 ## `async` blocks

 You can create a future directly as an expression using an `async` block: